KOLOR

 Due to the incredible sound, a modern CPU is recommended - especially if you intend to use multiple plugin instances without freezing your tracks.

 • With great power comes great responsibility.
 Due to its cutting-edge sound (no pun intended!), the plugin is CPU intensive.
-Intelligent optimizatations reduce the processor strain after you’ve set the EQ knobs.
+Intelligent optimizations reduce the processor strain after you’ve set the EQ knobs.
 If you intend to use the saturation model and/or multiple instances, you might need to freeze some tracks.
 Download the demo to try it out before committing to a purchase.

-• By popular demand, plugin parameters are allowed to be accessed by your DAW, so that you can use Kolor with your favourite knobs / faders / controller.
-That’s the only reason for this - these parameters are not meant to be automated.
+By popular demand, plugin parameters are allowed to be accessed by your DAW, so that you can use Kolor with your favourite knobs / faders / controller.
+That’s the only reason for this - these parameters are not meant to be automated!

 Input gain is empirically compensated for you - this means it was measured by ear on variatey of sources, but on some sounds, it may not be perfect.
 The reason for that is that while your traditional algorithmic simply generates a series of harmonics based on a specified formula, Kolor behaves like real hardware - the preamps are not just about saturation, but also dynamics and subtle compression.
 Using automated processes to compensate for the gain loss defies the point of modeling the preamp in such a detail.
 I know it’s a compromise, but I believe the sonics are worth a little fader adjustment, here or there.